How Long Is a Cross Country Race: Important Factors and Tips to Remember

 That may severely affect their performance in the latter part of the competition.

-One sure way to prepare a runner’s mind and body is to practice starting fast during training to accustom the body with the changes.
+One sure way to prepare a runner’s mind and body is to practice starting fast during training to accustom the body to the changes.

 Overview of Cross Country Racing